Money: Origins to Modern Monetary Theory

 Oh, you thought I was going to say something like communist, capitalist, and slavery or some such?
 No, but we'll touch on those too, as that whole business of communism and capitalism as being at odds with each other is actually kind of funny when one digs into the details.
 As we'll see, modern conservatives are some of the biggest proponents of some of the things Marx got so terribly wrong, and many progressives don't seem to understand how markets work.
 I'm showing my age a bit here, but Art Linkletter would have had a lot of fun filming some episodes for his show "People are Funny" with some of the nonsense one hears these days about money, taxes, MMT, and long odds gambling that is presented as though it is an investment strategy.

 The history of money is filled with human foibles and silliness, and some not so pleasant things as well.
 It's also filled with some amazing brilliancies and is arguably the single greatest invention in the history of humanity.
 Money enables us to store our productive output for future use, and the nature of that use and exactly what it looks like is totally without shape or substance until we tap into it.
 Money is as close to magic as anything there is.
-We are the only creature on this planet that can store our work as something very tangible, such as a cache of food for the winter.
+We are the only creature on this planet that can store our productive output in a manner that is adaptable to the unknown needs in our future.
+That is an astounding accomplishment.

 The study of history is not quite a science, but when done well, it uses scientific thinking and is dependent on the sciences to gather new data and improve our understanding of things past that got us to where we are.
 It is the hope of historians, beyond their insatiable curiosity about how we got to where we are, that by improving our understanding of our journey thus far, that we will gain some insights that enable us to create a better future for ourselves.